Houston Dog Bite Lawyer

 Have you suffered a dog bite in Houston, TX?
 You may have the right to pursue compensation from the dog’s owner, a business, or even a landlord.
 The money you recover can help to offset your medical bills, make up for lost wages, and compensate for your suffering.
 An experienced Houston dog bite lawyer can help you fight to secure all of the money you deserve.

 Contact Attorney Brian White & Associates, P.C., in Houston, Texas to discuss your dog bite injury case.
 We have over 45 combined years of experience, a winning track record, and the financial strength required to take on the insurance company on your behalf.
-Call our office today for a free consultation.
+Contact our office today at (713) 224-4878 for a free consultation.

 Why You Should Hire Brian White & Associates, PC For Help After a Dog Attack in Houston